sgewirtz1/mcp-of-mcps/README.md

 - `timeout`: Timeout in seconds for tool execution (default: 60)
 - `type`: Connection type, always `"stdio"` for MCP servers

-## How It Works

-1. **Server Aggregation**: MCP of MCPs connects to multiple child MCP servers
-2. **Tool Registry**: All tools from all servers are indexed and made discoverable
-3. **Code Execution**: Agent-written code runs in a secure VM
-5. **Tool Orchestration**: Code can require and call any tool from any connected server
-5. **Result Return**: Only final results flow back to the model's context

 ## Learn More

 This implementation follows the patterns described in Anthropic's article on code execution with MCP: